-The increase in Assets between December 2019 and December 2020 is explained both by an increase in Non-Current Assets and Current Assets.
-The increase in Non-Current Assets is mostly due to a higher balance in property, plant and equipment, partially offset by lower accounts receivable from related companies.
-While higher Current Assets are mainly due to a higher balance of accounts receivable from customers, associated with the CET offset in part by lower accounts receivable from related companies.
+The increase in Assets between December 2020 and March 2021 is explained by an increase in Non-Current Assets, partially offset by a drop in Current Assets.
+The increase in Non-Current Assets is mostly due to a higher balance in property, plant and equipment.
+While lower Current Assets are mainly due to a lower balance of accounts receivable from customers offset in part by higher cash balance.

-The increase in Liabilities and Equity is due to an increase in all the items that make up this balance sheet.
-The increase in Current Liabilities is mainly due to accounts payable to related companies and higher accounts payable to third parties associated with the acquisition of some assets.
-The rise in Non-Current Liabilities is mainly due to higher deferred taxes partially offset by the revaluation of foreign currency debt.
-The increase in Equity is mainly due to higher accumulated profits and a lower negative balance in other reserves.
+The increase in Liabilities and Equity is due to an increase in Non-Current Liabilities and Equity, partially offset by lower Current Liabilities.
+The rise in Non-Current Liabilities is explained by higher financial liabilities due to debt revalorization.
+The decrease in Current Liabilities is mainly due to lower accounts payable to third parties.
+The increase in Equity is mainly due to higher accumulated profits.